 The external investment manager, BlackRock, is permitted to use derivative financial instruments for efficient portfolio management purposes.
 The Fund is held to invest the long term ongoing capital reserves of the Group.
 There are strict limits placed on the type, value and term of such contracts; these contracts are included in the accounts on a fair value basis.
 Up to 50% of the Fund can be invested in non-Sterling assets on a fully hedged basis at any one time.
 Fixed forward currency contracts are arranged to eliminate the currency risk.
-Gilt futures are bought or sold during the year to gain exposure to that market and are fully covered by cash holdings.
-Further details of derivative positions at 31 March 2010 are provided in Note 10 to the Financial Statements.
+Gilt and Bund futures are bought or sold during the year to gain exposure to that market or reduce duration risk and are fully covered by cash holdings.
+Further details of derivative positions at 31 March 2011 are provided in Note 10 to the Financial Statements.